colecperry/distributed-warehouse-system/documentation/database-choice.md

 **How it works:**
 1. Customer clicks "Add to Cart"
 2. Leader saves cart data immediately
-3. Customer sees "Item Added!" in 50ms
+3. Customer sees response (5ms under write-heavy load per Assignment 4 testing)
 4. Leader replicates to 4 Followers in background (200ms each)

 **Why this is good:**
-- Fast customer experience (50ms vs 250ms for W=5)
+- Fast customer experience (5ms vs 618ms for W=3, 2484ms for W=5 from Assignment 4)
 - No waiting for replication
 - Customer actions feel instant
-- Critical for conversions - slow add to cart = lost sales
+- Critical for conversions

 ### R=5 (Read from all 5 nodes)